kai687/sphinxawesome-theme/docs/how-to/update.md

 ---
+myst:
   html_meta:
     description: |
       Updating the Awesome Theme is straightforward for most users.
       Find out what you should consider when updating between major versions.
 ---

 # Update the theme